 If you can swing it, stay on the beach in Wailea.
 Four Seasons is the dream.
 Kids will love the Grand Wailea.
 The Andaz is pretty swanky too.

 Don’t stay in Ka’anapali unless you’re right on the beach (there’s super limited parking and you’ll end up having to pay to go to the beach).
 Also, don’t confuse “North Ka’anapali Beach” with “Ka’anapali Beach.”
-While North Ka’anapali is nice, it seems really narrow in places and it doesn’t have the same atmosphere are Ka’anapali Beach (and they’re not connected).
+While North Ka’anapali is nice, it seems really narrow in places and it doesn’t have the same atmosphere as Ka’anapali Beach (and they’re not connected.
+You can traipse through the Sheraton, but you kind of have to know where you’re going).

 If you stay on Ka’anapali Beach, I would pick the Westin or the Sheraton.